I am strongly committed to protecting the privacy of users of this website, and do all that I can to protect user information.

 3. Email notifications

-If you sign up to receive email notifications when follow-up comments are posted, we will use the information you give us to provide the service(s) you have requested only.
+If you sign up to receive email notifications when follow-up comments are posted, I will use the information you give us to provide the service(s) you have requested only.
 If you inform us that you wish to cancel your details will be deleted from our records.

 4. Site usage tracking